 Next, the form requires background information on how the applicant came to learn their information.
 These disclosures often come from employees or coworkers, but they could also come from friends, family, or acquaintances.

 Unfortunately, it is not possible to file a whistleblower claim anonymously.
-Without identification, a whistleblower will not be eligible to recover an award should their allegations turn out to be true.
+Without identification, a person will not be eligible to recover an award should their allegations turn out to be true.
 However, there strict regulations regarding the duty of the IRS to keep the identity of a whistleblower secret.
 The IRS cannot name the whistleblower during the settlement of the case.
-In fact, they are prevented from ever acknowledging the existence of a whistleblower at all unless it becomes necessary for the investigation to continue.
-In these limited situations, the IRS must notify the whistleblower first before proceeding.
+In fact, they are prevented from ever acknowledging their existence at all unless it becomes necessary for the investigation to continue.
+In these limited situations, the IRS must notify them first before proceeding.

 Simply filling out and filing Form 211 will not guarantee an applicant a monetary award.
 To be eligible, the applicant must provide credible and specific information.
 Anyone can submit these forms, including noncitizens.